amandaguglieri/hackinglife/docs/uploadserver.md

 # uploadserver

-Python's http.server extended to include a file upload page
+Python's http.server extended to include a file upload page.
+Accepts the same options as http.server, plus a couple extras.

+After the server starts, the upload page is at /upload.
+For example, if the server is running at http://localhost:8000/ go to http://localhost:8000/upload .

+Warning: This is an upload server, and running it will allow uploads.

 ## Installation